MarioHsiao/Dow-Jones-Infrastructure/trunk/src/Documentation/Content/Components/Customization/Examples.md

 		<% } %>
 	</ul>
 	</script>
-The example creates the templates inside the closing and opening `<script>` tag.
+This example creates the template inside the closing and opening `<script>` tag.
 The script tag is given the template id, 'successTemplate'.
 The Template functions can interpolate variables, using delimiters <%= … %>, as well as execute arbitrary JavaScript code, with delimiters <% … %>.
 If you wish to interpolate a value, and have it be HTML-escaped, use <%= … %> or any demiliter.